 1. La Petite Papeterie Française

 A brand for lovers of all things paper created in 2012 by Sylvie Bétard.
 A step away from the hurry and the speed of modern-life in the hopes of introducing a new business model: the slow office.
-Beautiful, high-quality products manufactured in an environmentally and socially friendly manner.
+Beautiful, high-quality products manufactured in an environmentally and

 Cork Pencil Box by La Petite Papaterie Française